interdevel/diabetes-calculator/README.md

 No. This plugin is a tool to assist with calculations; users should consult healthcare professionals for personalized medical advice.

-== Screenshots ==

-1. **Calculator Settings** - Plugin settings page in WordPress admin.
-2. **Calculator Interface** - Main tool interface with fields for nutrient data and calculated FPU values.

 == Changelog ==

 = 0.0.1 =
-* Initial release of the Diabetes Calculator plugin.
+* Initial release of the _Utilities for Diabetes Care_ plugin.

 == Upgrade Notice ==